NORi: An ML-Augmented Ocean Boundary Layer Parameterization

+Free parameters in the base closure are calibrated in two stages.
+Firstly, we calibrate only the shear-relevant parameters $\nu_\text{shear}$, $Ri^c$, and $Pr_\text{shear}$ using LES that are purely wind-driven as shown in Table~\ref{table wind driven LES suite}, freezing the convection-relevant parameters that are never activated in these scenarios since $Ri \geq 0$.
+Secondly, we freeze the shear-relevant parameters and calibrate the convection-relevant parameters $\nu_\text{conv}$, $\Delta Ri$, and $Pr_\text{conv}$ using LES that contain convective forcing as shown in Tables~\ref{table free convection LES training suite}, \ref{table wind + convection LES training suite}, and \ref{table misc LES training suite}.
+Even though the base closure is unable to capture nonlocal entrainment, free convection cases are still useful to calibrate the convection-relevant parameters which quantify the strength of local convective mixing.
+With this two-stage approach, we aim to minimize error compensation during the calibration, ensuring that we are capturing the physics in a structurally and parametrically correct way.
+The calibrated parameters of the base closure are $\nu_\text{conv} = \SI{0.761}{m^{2}.s^{-1}}$, $\nu_\text{shear} = \SI{6.16d-2}{m^{2}.s^{-1}}$, $Ri^c = 0.437$, $\Delta Ri = 9.70 \times 10^{-3}$, $Pr_\text{conv} = 0.175$, and $Pr_\text{shear} = 1.08$.

-The base closure is able to capture the evolution of the vertical profile of the boundary layers under training and testing scenarios where instabilities are driven purely by surface wind stresses.
-As expected from a purely local parameterization, the base closure underestimates the mixed layer depth when convection is present, since entrainment is a nonlocal process (as discussed in Section \ref{section LES to 1D model}).
+The base closure is capable of capturing the evolution of the vertical profile of the BLs under training and testing scenarios where instabilities are driven purely by surface wind stresses.
+As expected from a purely local parameterization, the base closure underestimates the mixed layer depth when convection is present, since entrainment is a nonlocal process (as discussed in Section~\ref{section LES to 1D model}).